 Specifies whether a password is required every time the system boots, or only when you enter BIOS Setup.
-After configuring this item, set the password(s) under the Administrator Password/User Password item.
+After configuring this item, set the password(s) under the Set Supervisor/User Password item in the BIOS Main Menu.

-▶ Setup A password is only required for entering the BIOS Setup program.
+→ Setup A password is only required for entering the BIOS Setup program.